Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 Using helper functions like this will allow you to keep the expressions easy to read and implement, since you will no longer be limited by the expression syntax in the helper functions, and can use the full gamut of C# features there.

 :::note
-You can always manually trigger recalculation of the computed property by calling `await prop.UpdateComputedValueAsync()`.
+You can always manually trigger a recalculation of the computed property by calling `await prop.UpdateComputedValueAsync()`.
 You can also pass it a `DataRow` when the property is part of a data list object.
 :::

 ### Computed editability

-When editability of your data property depends on the values of other properties, you can create an `Expression` for a `Func` that returns a `bool`, and pass it to the `SetComputedEditable` method along with the instances of the other arguments for the expression.
+When the editability of your data property depends on the values of other properties, you can create an `Expression` for a `Func` that returns a `bool`, and pass it to the `SetComputedEditable` method along with the instances of the other arguments for the expression.

 Imagine that you have an enumerated `ReasonProperty` that allows the user to select a reason from a certain list of values.
-One of such values could be *Other*, selecting which would make the free-text `ReasonDetailsProperty` editable to provide custom details.
+One such value could be *Other*, selecting which would make the free-text `ReasonDetailsProperty` editable to provide custom details.
 To set this up you can create a boolean expression, and pass it to the `SetComputedEditable` method, as follows.

 ```cs
 // computed editable attribute based on the value of the selected reason